dzhng/deep-seek/README.md

 - Sorting / ranking the retrieved entities by relevance - this is especially important for queries that's requesting things like "Best of" or "Fastest of"... etc.

 - Better entity resolution to detect duplicated entities - the agent still get stumped by things like M2 vs M3 Macbooks sometimes, there are techniques to [better format entity titles](https://eugeneyan.com/writing/product-categorization-api-part-2-data-preparation/) that could lead to better performance here.

+- Related to previous point, better verification of sources when enriching to ensure that it is connected to the orginal entity.

 - Support for deep browsing of sources - sometimes the agent should click around the web page to really drill into the content, this will be required to do a good job on searching through research papers on arxiv, for example.